alexgibson/alxgbsn.co.uk/_posts/2016-04-15-my-third-year-working-at-mozilla.md

 I made over [269 commits](https://github.com/mozilla/bedrock/commits?author=alexgibson) to [bedrock](https://github.com/mozilla/bedrock) (the repository codename for
 [www.mozilla.org](https://www.mozilla.org)).
-I enjoy working on the site because it’s high traffic, spans a large code base, and gets translated into a huge number of languages (now over 100 locales!).
+I enjoy working on the site because it’s high traffic, spans a large code base, and gets translated into a huge number of languages (now over 100 locales).
+It also has it's own little place in internet [history](https://www.youtube.com/watch?v=4Q7FTjhvZ7Y), which I think is kinda cool.

 During the past year our small team made big progress paying off technical debt and shaping changes for the future.
 We finished migrating away from the old legacy PHP/SVN site, and finally moved everything over to Python/GitHub.
 This has taken several years to complete in itself (amongst other priorities).
 We also did a ton of infrastructure work moving the site to [AWS](http://aws.amazon.com/), which being largely a front-end person who is not accustomed to such work, was really fascinating to watch.

 I have now filed over 280 bugs on [Bugzilla](https://bugzilla.mozilla.org/), been assigned over 350 bugs, and made over 2700 comments.